JimYangZhao/ExPoint---Team-Project/README.md

 6.Users attempt to return to the main menu, <br>
     <br>6.a.
 Users can press B2 button to return the main menu.
     <br>6.b.
-When the user press B2, C2 area will have a message pop up to ask the user “Are you sure to leave.
+When the user press B2, C2 area will have a prompt pop up to ask the user “Are you sure to leave.
 Y/N”, if press “Y”, the screen will reach the main menu, else if the user press “N”, the screen will stay in the editor platform.<br>

 7.Users attempt to save the process of the editor situation, <br>
     <br>7.a.
 Users can press B3 to save the editor situation.
     <br>7.b.
-After the user press B3, C2 area will have a message pop up to tell the user “save successful!”.
+After the user press B3, C2 area will have a prompt pop up to tell the user “save successful!”.
     <br>7.c.
 Next time when the user login, they can find the game they just created from the game database of user’s own storage.<br>

 8.Users attempt to publish the game, <br>
     <br>8.a.
 After save the game, if users want to share the game they just created, users can press the B4 to publish the game in to the whole game community.
     <br>8.b.
-After the user press B4, C2 area will have a message pop up to tell the user “Publish already!”.
+After the user press B4, C2 area will have a prompt pop up to tell the user “Publish already!”.